ethereum-optimism/specs/specs/fault-proof/stage-one/optimism-portal.md

   finalization.
 - The time the withdrawal was proven must be greater or equal to the time at which the withdrawal's game was created.
 - Withdrawal transaction must not have been finalized before.
-- The game upon which the withdrawal proof is based must be a **valid game**.
+- The game upon which the withdrawal proof is based must be a [**valid game**](./anchor-state-registry.md#valid-game).
 - Function must revert when system is paused.
-- TODO: withdrawal tx invariants (can't call token contract, exact balance must be transferred, estimator should revert for gas estimation)
+- If the gas-paying token is not ether:
+  - Withdrawal transaction's target must not be the OP token address.
+  - If the withdrawal transaction transfers value:
+    - The call to `transfer` must revert on fail.
+    - The input amount must equal the balance delta of this contract after transfer.
+- System must not be paused.
 - If these invariants are met, function must attempt execution of the withdrawal transaction.
-- System must not be paused.
+- If the transaction wasn't successful and the `tx.origin` is the `ESTIMATION_ADDRESS`, revert with `GasEstimation()`.